Practical Things to Do Before Leaving New Zealand

 Get Your Tax Return

-Luckily, there are some tax companies, like taxback.com, who can arrange for your tax return to be refunded into your overseas bank account.
-So if you leave New Zealand before the tax year has ended, for example, you do have these tax company alternatives.
+Alternatively, there are some tax companies like Taxback.com, who can arrange for your tax return to be refunded into your overseas bank account, should you have missed out on your tax refund.

 Cancel Your Phone Plan

-If you have, for instance, a monthly or weekly phone plan on a New Zealand sim card, make sure you cancel it before you leave New Zealand.
-For prepaid sim cards, keep in mind to not top up your phone too much and leave New Zealand with wasted credit!
+If you have, for instance, a monthly or weekly phone plan on a New Zealand SIM card, make sure you cancel it before you leave the country.
+For prepaid SIM cards, keep in mind to not top up your phone too much and leave New Zealand with wasted credit!

 Get Rid of Your Excess Luggage